Home of the Brave (song): Background and content

 During the 1960s, a variety of music artists recorded protest songs in response to the social issues of the era.
 These songs openly spoke of concerns related to the civil rights movement and the Vietnam War.
 Songs exemplifying this included "We Gotta Get Out of This Place" by The Animals (not originally written as a protest song, but adopted as one later by soldiers in Vietnam) and Jay and the Americans's "Only in America".
 Another protest song of the time was "Home of the Brave".
 The tune described how a teenage boy chooses to express himself by wearing a different hairstyle and unique clothes.
 It was then followed by a chorus that questioned why others judged the boy's freedom of expression.
 "Home of the brave, land of the free, why won't you let him be what he wants to be?" the lyrics went.

 "Home of the Brave" was composed by songwriters Barry Mann and Cynthia Weil.
 The song was brought to the attention of Steve Douglas, a producer at Capitol Records.
 He ultimately chose to cut the track with then-pop artist, Jody Miller.
 Miller previously had commercial success with "Queen of the House", a song that broke through on the country and pop charts.

 Recording

 In 1965, Miller had been sent to New York City to perform on The Jimmy Dean Show.
 While in New York, she met with Steve Douglas, Barry Mann and Cynthia Weil.
 Mann and Weil urged Miller not to cut the track because they believed her to be categorized as a country artist.
 Yet, Douglas believed the song to be a hit and he urged her to record it.
-Producer Phil Spector had also produced a version of the song with a group called Bonnie and the Treasures.
+Phil Spector had also released a version of the song with a group called Bonnie and the Treasures, produced by Jerry Riopelle.
 Spector was not happy with Miller recording "Home of the Brave".
 Despite his opposition, Steve Douglas had Miller record the track.
 With Douglas producing, the tune was recorded at Capitol Studios in Hollywood, California.
 The session was held in July 1965.